stevemussmann/BayesAss3-SNPs/README.md

 * Default values of "false" are now assigned to the command line boolean switches.
 * Further reduced the number of global variables
 * New required command line option added: --loci or -l must be used to specify the number of loci in the input file.
+* Data structures for which the amount of required memory is dependent upon the number of loci are now dynamically allocated.
 * I now consider the program to be usable, but plan to make additional upgrades and modify code to fit my preferences.

 2017-04-26: